-- edge alignment to increase the performance of subdivisions under interactive editing operations, we find the best-fitting OBB by fitting OBBs that align with at least one of the parcel edges, - random seeds to increase the stability of subdivisions under interactive editing operations, the random seeds for the child parcels of a given parcel are computed before the recursive call to the subdivision function,
+- edge alignment to increase the performance of subdivisions under interactive editing operations, we find the best-fitting OBB by fitting OBBs that align with at least one of the parcel edges, - random seeds to increase the stability of subdivisions under interactive editing operations, the random seeds for the child parcels of a given parcel are computed before the recursive call to the subdivision function, snap to block contour vertices - if the split line is within a threshold distance from one of the vertices of the contour of the original block, the pivot point of the split line is set to that vertex.

 Figure 6: Oriented bounding box subdivision.
 This adaptive algorithm recursively splits a parcel into two smaller parcels along the minor axis of the oriented bounding box of the original parcel.
-The subdivision continues until userspecified shape attributes are satisfied.
+The subdivision continues until user-specified shape attributes are satisfied.